cailleach1310/ares-marque-plugin/README.md

 Anyone familiar with the books or games of Kushiel theme will know that the marque is an aspect that only affects a subset of characters, novices and adepts.
 In fact the marque does not necessarily require code at all - it could be handled simply on basis of +requests, with the player declaring at some point they are starting or have completed the marque.
 Continuing from my code developed for the pennmush game Marsilikos, this marque plugin has been a personal coding project to learn more about the way AresMUSH as a platform is wired together.
 Now I'm putting this plugin out there for anyone who'd like to use it.
 If you want some code-side marque support in your Kushiel-based game, go ahead, use it as is or adapt it to your needs.

 The marque plugin requires only adjustments in the custom AresMUSH files, so it shouldn't affect future merges and version upgrades.
 I've tested this on versions v0.106 - v0.109.
+Update: The latest version of this plugin is compatible with AresMUSH 1.0.9 (Ember 4).
+If upgrading this plugin from a previous version, you'll only have to adjust chargen-custom.hbs, profile-custom.hbs and profile-custom-tabs.hbs with their latest versions, there is no need to re-install the plugin.

 ### What this plugin covers
 * Chargen: Setting marque during chargen.